cyrus43/svelte-dashboard/README.md

 ## Production mode and deployment

-To start a production version of your app, run `npm run build && npm start`.
+Start a production version of your app, run `npm run build && npm start`.
 This will disable live reloading, and activate the appropriate bundler plugins.